AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 >
 >If you are a [!DNL Adobe Commerce Intelligence Pro] customer, contact your Customer Success Manager or Customer Technical Advisor to coordinate the next steps.

-When you finish configuration, you can [sign in](../getting-started/sign-in.md) to your [!DNL Commerce Intelligence] account.
+After you complete the configuration, [sign in](../getting-started/sign-in.md) to your [!DNL Commerce Intelligence] account.

 <!---# Activate your [!DNL Commerce Intelligence] Account